dcunited001/dcunited001.github.io/_drafts/matroids.md

 - can infinite matroids be reduced to finite matroids?
   - "sparse" matroids? crossed with lattice?

+### Dimensionality

+- enumeration of simple machines in more than 3 dimensions
+  - i.e. what kinds of simple machines exist in 4D/5D/etc?
+    - there should be more means of transferring/transmuting energy that arise in more complicated spaces
+  - do special & general relativity permit additional types of machines that doen't normally exist in 3D?

 ### Theoretical Computer Science

 - num of edges maximum, forcing networking maximums for computers